earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

                            by = "id")
 ```

-Once we've done this, we are ready to plot with `ggplot()`.
+Once you've done this, you are ready to plot with `ggplot()`.
 Note the following when
-we plot.
+you plot.

 1. The x and y values are long and lat.
 These are columns that the `tidy()` function
 generates from a spatial object.
 1. The group function allows `R` to figure out what vertices below to which feature.
-So in this case we are plotting lines - each of which consist of 2 or more vertices
+So in this case you are plotting lines - each of which consist of 2 or more vertices
 that are connected.